volumio/docs/docs/08_FAQs/00_General.md

 #### How do I enable ssh?

 ssh is disabled by default, except on the first boot, for security reasons.
 It is a simple procedure to <a href="https://volumio.github.io/docs/User_Manual/SSH.html">enable it</a> if required.

 #### What is a plugin?

 The concept of a plugin is to expand the functionality of Volumio in a particular way, for example backup of data files.
 Most of these are written by the Volumio Community, and can be installed from the 'Plugins' section of the Volumio UI.
 Officially approved plugins may be installed directly from within the UI, whereas others are required to be downloaded as a zip file first.

+For more details, have look here : [Plugins System Overview](https://volumio.github.io/docs/Plugin_System/Plugin_System_Overview.html)

 There is a list of the currently available plugins <a href="https://volumio.org/forum/volumio-plugins-collection-t6251.html">here.</a>

 #### Is there an app for Volumio?